sharryy/cleair/README.md

 This project uses an ESP32 microcontroller to build a smoke detector system that can detect the presence of smoke and trigger an alarm.
 Additionally, it can send data to thingspeak where we can visualize the change in data.

+Link to deployed dashboard: https://cleair-dashboard.vercel.app/.
+You can visualize the graphs there.

 ### Hardware Components